o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 #### data

 Inside the `data` directory the connection to the database and the `GraphQL` schema defininiton are expressed.
 For connecting to the database we use a package called [Sequlize.js](http://docs.sequelizejs.com/).
-It provides a higher level way to work with databases.
+It offers the opportunity to work on a higher level way with databases.
 It provides methods which just define the database schema and the resulting SQL queries for inserting, updating and deleting records are build dynamically and fully handled by the package itself.
-Sequliue  supports PostgreSQL, MySQL, SQLite and MSSQL dialects.
-It was also used in the resolver function for the GraphQL API (`resolvers.js`).
+Sequelize supports PostgreSQL, MySQL, SQLite and MSSQL dialects.
+It was also used in the resolver function for the GraphQL API (`sentitomo/server/data/resolvers.js`).

-Another main part of the `data` directory is the set up of GraphQL which is written in `resolvers.js`.
-It handles all the request to the API whose schema is defined in `schema.js`.
+Another main part of the `data` directory is the set up of GraphQL which is written in `sentitomo/server/data/resolvers.js`.
+It handles all the request to the API whose schema is defined in `sentitomo/server/data/schema.js`.
 For this part we used a Node.js package called [apollo-server](https://github.com/apollographql/apollo-server).
 It is a great, easy to use open-source implementation of GraphQL on the server-side.
- In the following we want to provide a sample request to the API and what the response looks like:
+In the following we want to provide a sample request to the API and depict what the response looks like:

 Request sent to [localhost:8080/graphql]():
 ```